What Social Media Use Do People Regret? An Analysis of 34K Smartphone Screenshots with Multimodal LLM

 Then, using the textual descriptions generated by \texttt{gpt-4o}, we asked the model to categorize each screenshot into one of seven categories of social media activity using structured outputs~\cite{openai2024structuredoutputs}.
+We employed zero-shot prompting with chain-of-thought reasoning, which have been shown to elicit multi-step reasoning and help reach correct answers~\cite{zeroshotllm}.
 When providing the textual descriptions, we also included the descriptions of the previous four screenshots in the same app session (if applicable) as context, since some critical details used for categorization may be hidden when looking at only one screenshot.
 Note that the four previous screenshots were also provided when human coders were coding the screenshots used for assessing consistency.
-After iteratively refining our prompt, we asked the model to find visible indicators of each of these categories (such as a highlighted ``For You'' tab for Consuming Recommendation-Based Content) for each screenshot.
+We provided the definition of each of the social media categories to the model, including visible indicators of the categories (such as a highlighted ``For You'' tab for Consuming Recommendation-Based Content), similar to how a human coder would classify these screenshots.
+We then complemented this with a few general rules, such as asking the model to pay attention to the previous screenshots to infer user's current activity.
 The full prompt is included in Appendix~\ref{prompt2}.
 See Figure~\ref{fig:llm} for a graphical example of the MLLM coding process.